 10.1.3.1.1 On demand prearranged group call

-Editor's Note: Behaviour for cases where the IWF affiliates on behalf of its LMR users is FFS.

 In this clause, the IWF originates a prearranged group session on behalf of an LMR user.

 NOTE 1: How the IWF determines the MCPTT ID of the calling user is out of scope of the present document.